Mike Gallagher (political commentator)

 Mike Gallagher (born April 7, 1960) is an American radio host and conservative political commentator.
 He is the host of The Mike Gallagher Show, a nationally syndicated radio program that airs throughout the United States on Salem Radio Network and is also a FOX News Channel Contributor and guest host.
 According to Talkers magazine, Gallagher is the tenth most-listened-to radio talk show host in the United States.

+Early life

+Gallagher was born on April 7, 1960 in Dayton, Ohio.
+He attended Chaminade-Julienne High School in Dayton, graduating in 1978.
+During high school, he cultivated an early passion for communication, participating actively in the school's radio and television station as well as theater productions.

+Gallagher attended the University of Dayton and Wright State University in Ohio after graduating from high school in 1978.

 Career

 Radio

 Gallagher at the Young America's Foundation annual event, (August 8, 2008), Washington, D.C.

 As a 17-year-old high school senior in Dayton, Ohio, Gallagher talked his way into an on-air shift at WAVI.
 From there he joined WFBC in Greenville, South Carolina, eventually becoming station manager.
 He then became an on-air host in Albany, New York, on WGY.
 Gallagher went on to New York City, where he spent two years as morning drive host on WABC.

 In 1998, The Mike Gallagher Show was launched nationally with 12 radio stations.
 As of early 2011, Gallagher was the sixth most listened-to talk radio host in America with over four million weekly listeners.
 He is heard daily in New York City, Los Angeles, Chicago, Dallas, Houston, Detroit, Atlanta, and Philadelphia as well as in small, medium and major markets all over the country.
 According to the Benchmark Company, he is the 8th most-recognized talk radio personality in America.
 Gallagher has also been featured in numerous magazines and newspapers including The New York Times, The Wall Street Journal, Time, and Forbes.
 Talkers Magazine has named Gallagher one of the 100 most influential talk hosts in America for eleven consecutive years.

 Gallagher's show hosts many high-profile politicians as guests, including former Speaker of the House Newt Gingrich, former US President George W. Bush, Speaker of the House John Boehner, Republican presidential candidate John McCain during his 2008 electoral run, Vice President Dick Cheney while in office, and then-Secretary of Defense Donald Rumsfeld.